Massive Warm/Hot Galaxy Coronae: II. Isentropic Model: Comparison to Observations

 The emission properties of our model are shown in Figure~\ref{fig:emission}, with the computed emission spectrum presented in the left panel, and the projected intensity profile for an external observer - on the right.

 Observationally, only a handful of galaxies have been detected in X-ray emission so far, all in the Local Universe and more massive than the MW.
 Some detections of X-ray emission around massive spirals have been attributed to high star formation in the disk \citep{Strickland04a,Tullman06b}.
+More recently, \citet{Das19b} combine X-ray imaging and spectral analys and report the detection of extended emission around NGC3221, a massive spiral galaxy with $SFR \sim 10$~\msuny, out to impact parameters of $\sim 150$~kpc.
 Focusing on galaxies with SFR similar to the MW, \cite{Pedersen06} use Chandra to measure X-ray emission around NGC~5746, and report a $0.3-2.0$~keV luminosity of $L_X \sim 4.4 \times 10^{39}$~\ergs. \cite{Rasmussen09} re-analyze these observations with updated calibration data and add observations of NGC~5170.
 They do not detect significant emission in either galaxy, and place a $3-\sigma$ upper limit of $4.0 \times 10^{39}$~\ergs~on the X-ray luminosity.
 The projected integrated, bolometric luminosity in our model inside $40$~kpc is $1.5 \times 10^{40}$~\ergs.
 The emission in the $0.4-2.0$~keV band is $4.4 \times 10^{38}$~\ergs, consistent with the limit by \cite{Rasmussen09}.

 L18 measure the X-ray emission intensity profiles of several massive galaxies ($M^* > 1.5 \times 10^{11}$~\msun), observed as part of the CGM-MASS survey.
 They use stacking analysis and detect emission in the $0.5-1.25$~keV band at the level of $\sim 10^{35}-10^{36}~{\rm \ergs~kpc^{-2}}$ out to $\sim 150$~kpc from the galaxies, or $h \sim 0.3-0.4$~\rvir.
 They find that the projected intensity profile decreases as a power-law function of the impact parameter, scaling as $I \propto h^{-a}$, with $a=1.4-1.5$, in the range of $h/\rvir\sim 0.03-0.6$.
 The emission in this band in our model has similar intensities in the inner part but a slightly steeper profile, with a power-law slop of $a=1.7$.